 Advertising Till a few years ago, the print was the undisputed king when it came to advertising media.
 Since then television, with its reach across all strata of society has become the preferred medium for advertising, While internet advertising is also been growing, it continues to trail the other two, given low penetration levels in the country.

 Advertising spends in India are expected to grow 9% in 2013, according to the International Ad Spends 2012 report released by advertising data research service Warc.15

 The advertising segment, which contributes about 35% of revenue in the entertainment and media industry in India, is dominated by television and print that constitute about 80% of the pie.
 This suggests that both the segments will continue to dominate the industry over the next five years.16

-The Ministry of Information and Broadcasting, Government of India, has stated that 85% of the Cable TV digitisation has been achieved in four metro cities i.e. Delhi, Mumbai, Kolkata and Chennai18 and the next phase of mandatory digitisation has been kicked off with more cities/towns being covered.
-With digitisation, viewership measurement and ratings of the channels will see quantum improvement.
-Media planning will be based on more accurate information as clients will have more data points available to enable decision making to maximise the reach of their product/service.
+The Ministry of Information and Broadcasting, Government of India, has stated that 85% of the Cable TV digitization has been achieved in four metro cities i.e. Delhi, Mumbai, Kolkata and Chennai18 and the next phase of mandatory digitization has been kicked off with more cities/towns being covered.
+With digitization, viewership measurement and ratings of the channels will see quantum improvement.
+Media planning will be based on more accurate information as clients will have more data points available to enable decision making to maximize the reach of their product/service.

-Digitisation also makes viewing a more fulfilling experience for viewers with the ability to control his/her spends for content and the capability to view programs/content at their convenience.
+Digitization also makes viewing a more fulfilling experience for viewers with the ability to control his/her spending for content and the capability to view programs/content at their convenience.
 This facility will also influence ad agencies while formulating ad campaigns for clients.